 If you have any special paintings or sculptures in your home that are valuable to you, it would be a good idea to hire a removals company that has specialist knowledge of moving fine art objects, especially if they are to be placed in storage for any length of time.
 Have a look at our guide to packing your valuable items, including jewellery and fine art.

 In addition to fine art, pianos will be considered by your removal company to be a specialist item that needs specific attention.
-For more information on the removal of pianos and piano movers, our guide to moving a piano can help.

-Moving a Settee
+Moving a sofa

 The task of moving a sofa can be a tricky one, as they tend to be bulky, heavy objects that are easily marked or that can mark the walls.
 A good moving company will be equipped with plenty of blankets to protect your valuable belongings and will be able to pack your items securely into their van so that they don’t fly around in transit and get damaged.